dakkidaze/ss-panel/README.md

 * Late Signin user will show on Admin Panel, day set in "latecheckin" in .env
 * Change of info un Admin Panel
 * Edit Credit in Admin/User/Edit view
+* Traffic Log for Admin to view all user
 * and more